tc39/proposal-async-context/README.md

 ---

-Zones are meant to help with the problems of tracking asynchronous code.
+AsyncLocalStorage are meant to help with the problems of tracking asynchronous code.
 They are designed as a primitive for context propagation across multiple logically-connected async operations.
 As a simple example, consider the following code:

 ```js
 window.onload = e => {